Kawanami-git/SCHOLAR_RISC-V/README.md

 Documentation is split between the **main** branch and the **development** branches:

 - The **main** branch describes the project, organization, and environment setup.
-- Each **development** branch documents the specific feature implemented there.
-Doxygen can be generated with:
+- Each **development** branch documents the specific feature implemented there and also support Doxygen documentation.<br>
+Doxygen documentation can be generated with:
   ```bash
   make documentation
   ```